Personal Care Attendant (PCA) Program

-The Personal Care Attendant (PCA) Program is a MassHealth program that assists people with permanent or chronic disabilities live at home independently.
-This is a consumer-directed program, which provides personal care services for people with disabilities.
+Personal Care Attendant (PCA) services are a MassHealth program that assists people with permanent or chronic disabilities to live at home independently.
+This is a consumer directed program, which provides personal care services for people with disabilities.

 Through our PCA Program, BCIL serves over 1,000 consumers living in and around the Boston area.
 This program serves people of all ages, disabilities and backgrounds.

 Personal Care Attendants are hired, trained and supervised by the person with the disability, the consumer.
-PCAs do not work for BCIL, or any other agency; they work for the consumer.
+PCAs do not work for BCIL or any other agency; they work for the consumer.
 As the employer, a consumer chooses who to hire, sets up a PCA schedule and trains PCAs to meet his or her own personal needs.
-PCAs are paid based on timesheets that are sent to the Fiscal Intermediary.

 If the consumer cannot independently manage his or her PCA program, the consumer may have the help of a surrogate.
-The surrogate is often a family member but may be any other person identified by the consumer who has the ability to manage the program.
+The surrogate is often a family member but may be another person identified by the consumer who has the ability to assist in managing the program.